Skip to main content

 └── requirements.txt

-• .dockerignore: Used to specify files and directories to exclude when building Docker images.
-By using a .dockerignore file, you can reduce image size and build time.
+• .dockerignore: Used to specify files and directories to be excluded when building a Docker image.
+By using the .dockerignore file, you can reduce the image size and build time.

-• Dockerfile: A text file containing a series of instructions that define how to build a Docker image.
-By writing a Dockerfile, you can automate the creation of images containing the application and its runtime environment, achieving environment consistency and rapid deployment.
+• Dockerfile: is a text file that contains a series of instructions for defining how to build a Docker image.
+By writing a Dockerfile, you can automatically create an image that includes the application and its runtime environment, achieving environment consistency and rapid deployment.

-• requirements.txt: Lists the Python packages and their versions required by the application, used to install dependencies when building the Docker image.
+• requirements.txt: Lists the required Python packages and version information for the application, used to install dependencies when building the Docker image.

-Create a new directory named helloworld-python and navigate into it:
+Create a new directory named helloworld-python and enter this directory:

 mkdir helloworld-python